These healthy-ish vegan oat waffles are made with whole grains, minimal sugar, and simple pantry staples. Great for batch-cooking and freezing.

-What’s In These Oat Waffles
+What’s In These Whole Grain Waffles

-Soak the Oats: To help the oats cook through in the waffles, soak them first.
+To help the oats cook through in the waffles, soak them first.
 Measure out the milk and oats, combine them in a medium bowl, and set aside for 15 minutes.

-Mix the Dry Ingredients: Next, in a separate large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
+Next, in a separate large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.

-Preheat the Waffle Iron: Depending on the model, waffle irons can take a bit of time to heat up.
+Depending on the model, waffle irons can take a bit of time to heat up.
 I start preheating mine 5 to 10 minutes before my batter is ready.

-Finish the Batter: After the 15 minutes of soaking have elapsed, add oil, vinegar, and vanilla to the oat-milk mixture, and stir to combine.
+After the 15 minutes of soaking have elapsed, add oil, vinegar, and vanilla to the oat-milk mixture, and stir to combine.
 Pour the wet ingredients into the dry ingredients and fold just until there are no lumps of dry flour left; be careful not to overmix.

-Cook the Waffles: In my iron, I cook these on the high setting and use a scant 1/2 cup of batter per waffle, which results in 8 waffles.
+In my iron, I cook these on the high setting and use a scant 1/2 cup of batter per waffle, which results in 8 waffles.
 You may have to experiment with different temperatures/proportions for your own iron.
 Before cooking each batch, be sure to brush the iron with oil to prevent sticking.

 Thoughts On Waffle Irons